 - No required format.
 A quick Google search will allow you to view different template options if you are unsure where to start.
 You may also check with a local or in-state regional high school.

 - Official Transcripts may be emailed to the Admission Office or your Admission Counselor by an instructor, registrar, or parent, not the applicant.

 - Two recommendations from adults with whom you have worked in a job, church, leadership or community service capacity.

 - An essay from one of our application writing prompts.

 Your essay is also a very important part of your application.
-We have several pre-selected topics from which you can choose, or you can write about why you and you family chose to home school and how you have matured and grown as a result.
+We have several pre-selected topics from which you can choose, or you can write about why you and your family chose to home-school and how you have matured and grown as a result.
 Basically, we want to know about you and review your ability to express yourself.

-For more information, or to submit the supplementary materials requested above, please contact your admission counselor.
+For more information, or to submit the supplementary materials requested above, please get in touch with your admission counselor.